100559155/MLA-Final-Project/README.md

 This step was essential to eliminate noise and ensure high-quality input for vector models.
 Sample output of preprocessing included tokens like ["film", "beautiful", "performance"], which are semantically strong and focused.

 # Vectorization Strategies
+The file "vectorize.py" has the code we used to vectorize the movie reviews.

 After preprocessing, we applied the following strategies to convert the cleaned text into numerical vectors:
 **Bag of Words (BoW)**
+The file "BoW Avg_model.pkl" has the ML model generated for this section.

 - Technique: Counted word frequencies across documents.
 - Why: Simple baseline, interpretable.
 - Result: Correlation with rating = 0.1967.